 The area around Hiroo Station offers many entertainment, recreation and other options in Hiroo.

 Moving to Japan soon?
 Crown Relocations owns and operates over 207 facilities in almost 54 countries.
 Their global network means they're unique in the relocations business and they're able to use Crown crews and vehicles wherever possible.
-Get a quote online by May 25, 2019 and you'll be entered to win 1 of 5 $250* Amazon gift cards.
+Get a quote online today.

 This is largely a residential district and home to a large number of embassies.
 Azabu is the home to Nishimachi International School.
 Adjacent to other districts with desirable features - business, entertainment, fashion, etc. - make it a much sought after location.
 Temple University, Japan Campus is located in Azabu.